consolidation/robo/docs/tasks/Assets.md

 ?>
 ```

-Use one of both scss compilers in your project:
+Use one of the scss compilers in your project:

 ```
 "scssphp/scssphp": "^2.1",
-"bugo/scss-php": "^0.7"
+"bugo/scss-php": "^0.8",
+"bugo/sass-embedded-php": "^0.9"
 ```

 Specify directory (string or array) for scss imports lookup: